stress less,

 Cancellations.

-Holler if you need to cancel your appointment, you must process a cancellation via email at hello@behere.co at least 48 hours prior to the scheduled commencement time.
+If you need to reschedule or cancel your appointment, you must contact via email at hello@behere.co or call 02 5105 7319 (please leave a voice message if there is no answer) at least 48 hours prior to the scheduled commencement time.

-Cancellations within 24 hours of your appointment will be charged at the full appointment fee.
-Cancellations between 24 – 48 hours notice will be charged at 50% of the appointment fee.
+Reschedules and cancellations within 24 hours of your appointment will be charged at the full appointment fee.
+Reschedules and cancellations between 24 – 48 hours notice will be charged at 50% of the appointment fee.

 Emergency Support.